Creditors (play): Later and recent English-language productions

 In 2010, a production directed by actor Alan Rickman was performed at Donmar Warehouse in London and the Brooklyn Academy of Music.

 The play was produced in French, under the title Les Créanciers, by the Comédie-Française, in Paris, opening on 20 June 2018.

 In 2023, Theater for the New City, in New York City, presented Strindberg Rep in a production adapted and directed by Robert Greer, which shifted Strindberg’s story to Montauk, New York.
 The cast included Natalie Menna as Tekla, Mike Roche as Gustav and Brad Fryman as Adolf.

 In May 2025, Audible Theater and Together presented a new adaptation of the play by August Strindberg that was penned by Jen Silverman and directed by Ian Rickson.
 The cast featured Liev Schreiber, Maggie Siff, and Justice Smith.
 The play was part of a repertory season that included a production of Sexual Misconduct of the Middle Classes at the Minetta Lane Theatre.

+In August 2025, a Chilean production of Acreedores (the Spanish title of Creditors) was staged at the Teatro Nacional Chileno in Santiago.
+This version was adapted and directed by Alexis Moreno and featured a cast including Francisco Reyes, Paloma Moreno, and Mario Horton.
+The production presented a contemporary interpretation of August Strindberg’s original play, exploring psychological and emotional dynamics through an intense triangular relationship.
+The run opened on 20 August 2025 and was part of the Teatro a Mil festival season, subsequently touring to other venues including a single performance in Viña del Mar.